For your first appointment you will need:

 We take health saving accounts, cash, check or credit/debit.

-You will receive an itemized receipt for each visit to submit your claim to your insurance company.
+You may request an itemized receipt for each visit to submit your claim to your insurance company.

 If you have answered yes to any of these questions, we can help you!